 You’ll be assessed through a combination of in-course assessments, end of module written examination and an oral examination on your research dissertation.Back to top

 Applying, fees and funding

 A bachelor degree with 2:2 (hons) in a related subject or medical or dental degree.
 New graduates with limited or no work experience in a health-related area would be expected to have a 2.1 or above.

-We welcome applications from graduates with a medical or dental degree.
+We also welcome applications from graduates with a medical or dental degree.

 We accept a range of international equivalent qualifications.
 For information contact the School of Dentistry Taught Postgraduate admissions team.

 English language requirements

 IELTS 7.0 overall, with no less than 6.5 in each component.
 For other English qualifications, read English language equivalent qualifications.

 Improve your English

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.